mawaddahalawad/mawaddahalawad.github.io/README.md

 Welcome to My Digital World! 🌟
 Hi there!
-I’m Mawaddah Alawad, a Computer Science graduate from Umm Al-Qura University in Makkah, with First-Class Honors.
-This website is my personal space where I showcase my passions, projects, and ideas to the world.
+I’m Mawaddah Alawad, a Computer Science graduate from Umm Al-Qura University with First-Class Honors.
+This website is my personal hub where I share my projects, experiences, and passions in the tech world.

-Who Am I?
+About Me
-I’m a software developer passionate about web development.
-I enjoy crafting innovative user experiences and building tech solutions that address modern challenges.
-With experience in tools like Figma and programming languages such as HTML, CSS, JavaScript, Python, and Java, I’m always eager to learn and grow.
+I’m a software developer with a deep passion for web development and user experience design.
+I love turning ideas into reality through interactive, meaningful, and innovative digital solutions.
+My expertise spans various programming languages, including HTML, CSS, JavaScript, Python, and Java, along with design tools like Figma.

-What Can You Find Here?
+Explore My Work
-- Projects: Explore my standout works, like "Tanafas," an interactive storytelling game designed to raise awareness about social anxiety.
+🚀 Projects – Check out my standout projects, like Tanafas, an interactive storytelling game designed to raise awareness about social anxiety.

-- Experiences: Learn about my summer intern as IT at the General Presidency of Haramain.
+💡 Experiences – Learn about my internship as an IT trainee at the General Presidency of Haramain, where I gained hands-on industry experience.

-- Skills: Discover my technical and interpersonal skills, from coding to teamwork and communication.
+🔧 Skills – From coding to teamwork and problem-solving, discover the technical and soft skills that shape my journey.

 Let’s Connect!
-Have a question, an idea, or an opportunity to collaborate?
-Feel free to reach out to me via email: mawaddahalawaid@gmail.com
+Have a question, a project idea, or an opportunity for collaboration?
+I’d love to hear from you!
+Feel free to reach out via email: mawaddahalawaid@gmail.com

-Thank you for visiting my website, and I hope you find something here that inspires you! 🚀
+Thank you for stopping by!
+I hope you find something here that sparks inspiration. 🚀